Pontypool Park: Features

 The park is set mostly to open grassland and mixed woodland with many old sweet chestnuts.
 One of the oldest, a 400-year-old hollow tree, was voted Welsh Tree of the Year for 2019.
 In 1923, the Gorsedd stone circle was created in time for the park to host the 1924 National Eisteddfod of Wales.
 The park is listed at Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 The Folly Tower is a three-storey tower near the eastern edge of the park.
 Originally constructed by John Hanbury in 1762, it was demolished during the Second World War, after fears that it would act as a marker for German aircraft.
 The present tower is a replica, constructed in 1994.
 A short distance from this folly is the Shell Grotto.
 Designed by S. Gunston Tit, the structure was commissioned by Capel Hanbury Leigh and built in the 1830s.
 The garden historian Elisabeth Whittle describes the grotto as a "magnificent survivor".
 The interior is decorated with shells and bones, reputedly the work of Hanbury Leigh's first wife, Molly Mackworth.
 Both sites are open to the public at weekends from May to September.
 Restored in the 1990s, the grotto is a Grade II* listed building.

 There is also a double ice house near the old Pontypool House and Torfaen Museum.
 It has a Grade II listing.
+There is also a bandstand that forms part of the venue (along with nearby Torfaen Museum) for the annual Jazz in the Park festival.

 A second set of gates into the Italian Gardens at the southern edge of the park forms the town's war memorial.
 They were erected in 1924, following the gift of the gardens to the town of Pontypool in 1920, by Ruth Tenison on her coming of age.
 They are a Grade II listed structure.